DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 There is now an overlap between this page and the [status of active applications report](/manage-teacher-training-applications/helping-users-check-how-quickly-courses-are-filling-up/).
 The only difference is that in the report we break down applications by course.

-We want to find out how useful it is to show the data for each course.
+We want to find out how useful users find this breakdown of applications by course.
 We can then remove the ‘status of active applications’ report and either:

 - add the course breakdown to the overview page
 - omit the course breakdown